for Choosing a Jaybird False Bottom

 o Placing the false bottom ABOVE the exit port:

 § PRO: Eliminates the need for a dip tube going through the false bottom (see “Optional Hole” section).
-If you add an INTEGRATED stand it will have a 1.5” opening built into the stand to allow room for the vessel’s exit port and associated plumbing.
+If you add an INTEGRATED or ELEMENT STAND stand it will have a 1.5” STAND EXIT PORT.

 § CON: Reduces the amount of volume remaining in the vessel above the false bottom.